kylie-ng/giselle-ece297/README.md

 **Core Focus:**
 - Built a custom **Trie** data structure for prefix-based search.
 - Integrated full-street and partial match functionality.
+- Designed an interactive UI using the EZGL graphics library.
 - Displayed real-time matching results on the GUI.

 **Suggested Media:**